Sowing and establishment of brassicas

 SWEDE SOWING RECOMMENDATIONS

 Swedes should only be used in a first crop situation to prevent dry rot infection.
-A second crop alternative is kale.
+A second crop alternative is kale and Pallaton Rapno®.

-If clubroot is likely to occur, Hawkestone or Clutha Gold are the better alternatives to other swede cultivars.
-Under high pressure from clubroot, kale should be used.
+If clubroot is likely to occur, kale is the better alternative to swede cultivars.

 If there is a high risk of either dry rot or clubroot infection in the second year, it is recommended to sow the paddock in either a pasture or cereal crop.